manuel-uberti/filmsinwords/_posts/2019-06-28-democracy.md

 is singling out the prison system and immigration, rightly pointing her finger to some of the most complex and misunderstood aberrations of recent history.

-Quotes from Plato’s *Republic* introduce the investigations as much as question them, and as Taylor guides us through the origins of democracy in ancient Greece, we are left marvelling at the vision that the Greeks carved out of their imaginations.
+Quotes from Plato’s *Republic* introduce the investigations as much as questioning them, and as Taylor guides us through the origins of democracy in ancient Greece, we are left marvelling at the vision that the Greeks carved out of their imaginations.
 The director seems to offer a probably obvious, but ever so relevant, answer to the crisis of democracy: we need to rediscover what was done in the past to grasp the present and work for a better future.
 The various inquiries of *What Is Democracy?* are also interspersed by discussions[^3] between the director and scholar Silvia Federici on the frescoes *The Allegory of Good and Bad Government*, which makes for an impressive parallel with much of